tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 13. Next, select the **IP Addresses** tab within the TCP/IP Properties dialog

 14. On the IP Addresses tab, scroll down to the IPAll section, and note the port number assigned in the **TCP Dynamic Ports** field.
+(NOTE: If the value is 0, you may need to restart the SQL Server (SQLSERVER2008) service first, and then return to this screen.)
 Copy the value into a text editor, such as Notepad, for later use.
 SQL Server 2008 R2 was installed as a Named Instance, so it was assigned a dynamic port number, different than 1433 which is typically assigned to SQL Server instances.
-You will need this port number to create an inbound port rule for the SqlServerDw VM to allow the Azure Database Migration Service to access the database.
+You will need this port number to create an inbound port rule for the SqlServerDw VM to allow the Azure Database Migration Service to access the SQL Server 2008 database.

     ![The IP Addresses tab of the TCP/IP Properties dialog is displayed, with TCP Dynamic Ports highlighted under the IPAll section.](media/tcp-ip-properties-ip-addresses-tab.png "TCP/IP Properties IP Addresses tab")